MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 To run this cmdlet, you need to be a member of one of the following directory role groups in the destination organization:

 - Global Administrator

-There may be other admin roles permissioned access based on the particular feature’s scope.
-More details will be provided soon.

 To learn more about administrator role permissions in Azure Active Directory, see [Role template IDs](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#role-template-ids).